AllTheHaxx/AllTheHaxx/README.md

 Make sure you have all the requirements that are needed by DDNet Client (listed below)

 --------------------------
-DDNet requires additional libraries, that are bundled for the most common platforms (Windows, Mac, Linux, all x86 and x86_64).
+AllTheHaxx requires additional libraries, that are bundled for the most common platforms (Windows, Mac, Linux, all x86 and x86_64).
 Instead you can install these libraries on your system, remove the `config.lua` and `bam` should use the system-wide libraries by default.
 You can install all required dependencies on Debian and Ubuntu like this:

     apt-get install libsdl1.2-dev libfreetype6-dev libcurl4-openssl-dev libogg-dev libopus-dev libopusfile-dev